segunak/SegunAkinyemi.com/docs/_posts/2025-02-27-comforts-of-christ.md

 >
 > <cite>[Psalm 94:19](https://www.biblegateway.com/passage/?search=Psalm%2094%3A19&version=NKJV)</cite>

 When you're already overwhelmed, anxious, and burdened, a list of commands to follow just feels taxing.
-And yet Jesus is far more than a moral rulebook—He offers us actual rest and relief:
+And yet Jesus is far more than a moral rulebook, He offers us actual rest and relief:

 > Come to Me, all you who labor and are heavy laden, and I will give you rest.
 Take My yoke upon you and learn from Me, for I am gentle and lowly in heart, and you will find rest for your souls.
 For My yoke is easy and My burden is light.
 >